 In the days or weeks after your procedure, the tissue that was banded will slough off.

 Follow-up with you doctor as directed.
 You may need additional procedures.

-It is important to monitor your recovery.
-Alert your doctor to any problems.
-If any of the following occur, call your doctor: Signs of infection, including fever and chillsBleeding from the mouthIncreasing painNausea and vomitingBloody vomitDifficulty swallowingCough, shortness of breath, or chest painLightheadedness or weaknessBloody or dark black stoolsSevere abdominal pain
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsBleeding from the mouthIncreasing painNausea and vomitingBloody vomitDifficulty swallowingCough, shortness of breath, or chest painLightheadedness or weaknessBloody or dark black stoolsSevere abdominal pain

-Asge Technology Committee, Conway JD, et al. Endoscopic hemostatic devices.
+Asge Technology Committee; Conway JD, Adler D, et al. Endoscopic hemostatic devices.

 Poza Cordon J, Froilan Torres C, et al. Endoscopic management of esophageal varicies.
 World J Gastrointest Endosc.
 2012;4(7):312-322.